bsc-pm/nanos6/README.md

 The configure script accepts the following options:

-1. `--with-nanos6-clang=prefix` to specify the prefix of the LLVM/Clang that supports OmpSs-2 installation
+1. `--with-nanos6-clang=prefix` to specify the prefix of the LLVM/Clang installation which supports OmpSs-2
 1. `--with-nanos6-mercurium=prefix` to specify the prefix of the Mercurium installation
 1. `--with-boost=prefix` to specify the prefix of the Boost installation
 1. `--with-libunwind=prefix` to specify the prefix of the libunwind installation